|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Arancini, rice balls stuffed with sauce and peas, are one of the best-loved Sicilian snacks and street foods.
 They have become increasingly popular throughout Italy and worldwide.

+The filling in this recipe is one of the most classic—a meat ragù, green peas, and melty mozzarella.
 The rice is scented with saffron and the rice balls are rolled in breadcrumbs before frying them into croquettes.
 Usually, they're made with caciocavallo cheese, but since that can be difficult to find outside of Southern Italy, Parmigiano-Reggiano is used in this recipe.

-- For the Rice:
+- For the Rice